jtmoon79/coverlovin2/README.md

 If option --search-googlecse is chosen then you must create your Google Custom Search Engine (CSE).
 This can be setup at https://cse.google.com/cse/all .
 It takes about 5 minutes.
-This is where your own values for --gid and --gkey can be created. --gid is "Search engine ID" (URI parameter "cx") and --gkey is under the "Custom Search JSON API" from which you can generate an API Key (URI parameter "key").
+This is where your own values for --sgid and --sgkey can be created. --sgid is "Search engine ID" (URI parameter "cx") and --sgkey is under the "Custom Search JSON API" from which you can generate an API Key (URI parameter "key").
 A key can be generated at https://console.developers.google.com/apis/credentials.